vojtechhabarta/typescript-generator/README.md

 typescript-generator
 ====================
 typescript-generator is a tool for generating TypeScript definition files (.d.ts) from Java JSON classes.
-If you have REST service written in Java using object to JSON mapping you can use typescript-generator to generate TypeScript interfaces from Java classes.
+If you have REST service written in Java (or another JVM language) using object to JSON mapping you can use typescript-generator to generate TypeScript interfaces from Java classes.

 For example for this Java class: